riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 We do not need to prepend these commands with sudo because we are operating as the root user.
 We can now use the nano application to edit files.

+Lets create a text file called test

+	nano test.txt

 ### Exiting a container
 There are two ways to exit a container

 #### To exit a container but keep it running

 	CTRL + P + Q

+If you choose this option and need to stop running your container use:

+	docker stop <Container ID>

 #### To exit and close a container you are currently in type